markfaulk350/SkidsteerCameraStick/README.md

 ## Solution
 Mount an electric linear actuator on the skidsteer arm to pivot an 8ft (potentially length-adjustable) pole equipped with a camera facing forward and over the wall.
 Mount a 2nd camera on the backdoor.
 Mount a single display 7-10 inches, that acts as a backup camera most of the time, and when the pole is extended, automatically switch camera views.

-- **Retracted Position**: The actuator is fully retracted, the camera on the backdoor is shown on the display
+- **Retracted Position**: The actuator is fully retracted until it hits its internal limit switch, the camera on the backdoor is shown on the display (channel 2)
 - **Middle Position**: The actuator stops where it is.
-The display shows the camera on the pole.
+The display shows the camera on the pole (channel 1).
 This allows for manual controll by the operator, they might want the pole to angle forward or back just a little, this allows them to stop it in place.
-- **Extended Position**: The actuator extends, tilting the pole forward to view over walls.
-The display automatically changes channels.
+- **Extended Position**: The actuator extends until it hits its internal limit switch, tilting the pole forward to view over walls.
+The display shows (channel 1).

 Power the system from the skidsteer's 12V battery in the engine compartment.
 Use an Arduino (Nano usb C ESP32) mounted inside the cab behind the seat for a clean, dry, and air-conditioned environment.
 A 3 way non momentary rocker switch controls the linear actuator and display channel.
 The rocker switch allows for automatic and manual control.

+My company has 4 skidsteer (CAT 242, 262, 2x 299).
+I want to install this backup camera and wiring harness in each one.
+The linear actuator assembly is basically going to be an optional accessory.
+If I need it, I will strap it to the right arm and connect the power and camera cable.
+If I dont need the acutator that day, I can leave it at home, and the system will act as a normal backup camera that is always on.
+I want to be able to mount the linear actuator assembly to any of our 4 skidsteer.

 The goal is a simple, automated setup: Load dirt, approach the wall, press a button to extend (within 6 seconds), raise the bucket, view over the wall via the display, dump, then retract and repeat.